 The designated licensed nurse must provide on-site services for a minimum number of hours each week, scaled to the Residence’s size, Resident acuity and needs, and be available on call 24 hours a day to support staff and respond to changes in Resident condition.

-If the designated licensed nurse is not a licensed registered nurse, the Residence is required to arrange for a registered nurse to conduct assessments and oversee that service plans align with the assessments.

-The Residence shall contract with or employ a responsible clinician who is a licensed provider in the Commonwealth (e.g. a registered nurse or nurse practitioner) who shall be the automated external defibrillator person in charge for the Residence.
+The Residence shall contract with or employ a responsible clinician who is a licensed provider in the Commonwealth (e.g. a registered nurse, nurse practitioner, or physician) who shall be the automated external defibrillator person in charge for the Residence.
 The responsible clinician shall oversee and coordinate the following:

 Maintenance and testing of equipment in accordance with the manufacturer’s guidelines;